-(p) It is the policy of the Board to have all projects designed and engineered unless completed using force account labor or otherwise provided by law.
+(p) All projects must be designed and engineered by a registered engineer or architect unless completed using force account labor or otherwise provided by law.
 This will assure the applicant and the Board that proper and necessary provisions are being met with respect to public safety through best use of materials and labor at a minimal cost.